dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/consistency-checking.rst

   object property has an object of the wrong class (GraphDB's consistency checke cannot check the types of literals).
-- An object property has an object that does not exist (i.e. the object is an IRI that is not used as the subect of any statements in the repository).
+- An object property has an object that does not exist (i.e. the object is an IRI that is not used as the subject of any statements in the repository).
 This can be treated as if the object is of the wrong type (i.e. it can cause a violation of ``knora-base:objectClassConstraint``, because there is no compatible ``rdf:type`` statement for the object).